Loan fee exemption

-Students should refer to the Student Complaints page for all complaints.
+Students should refer to the Debt Complaints page for all complaints.

 As the national regulator for VET, the Australian Skills Quality Authority (ASQA) is responsible for investigating allegations of issues with the quality of training or student treatment by training providers.
 ASQA uses information from the complaints process to determine how it regulates certain providers.
 Should you have concerns regarding your experiences, you may wish to submit a formal complaint to ASQA via their complaints page.

-For further assistance and information regarding complaints and grievances, please refer to the Student Complaints Page.
+For further assistance and information regarding complaints and grievances, please refer to the Debt Complaints page.

 I still need help